marcoklein/impromat/packages/improbib/README.md

 # Improbib

-Collecting and merging improvisational exercises and games from various sources.
+Collection of publicly available improvisation theatre exercises and games from various sources.

 ## Getting started